sauravmishra23/Advanced-Disk-Schedduling-Simulator/README.md

 Educational demonstrations of how disk scheduling works.
 Performance comparison between algorithms.
 A useful tool for operating system labs or coursework.

+This simulator supports multiple popular disk scheduling algorithms, allowing users to input custom request sequences and initial head positions.
+The simulation then visualizes the arm movement and computes metrics like total head movement and average seek time.